 A chalazion is a small, tender lump on your upper or lower eyelid.
 They vary in size.

 Chalazions usually go away on their own but you can also use hot compress (for example, a warm clean flannel pressed against the lump) and clean your lids with boiled and cooled warm water.
-If the lump persists and becomes infected, your GP may recommend that you have it drained under local anaesthetic or prescribe antibiotics, but this is rare.
+If the lump persists and becomes infected, your Optometrist may recommend that you have it drained under local anaesthetic or prescribe antibiotics, but this is rare.